rmascarenhas/fresk/README.md

 fresk
 =====

 Welcome to fresk!
-A social ToDo list app.
+A tiny ToDo list app.

 Getting Started
 ===============

-Get up and running is easy.
+Getting up and running is easy.
 Clone the repo, run:

     $ ./script/setup